PREAMBLE AND SUMMARY

 The site for a disposal facility for high level radioactive waste in Germany is to be determined according to the Site Selection Act.
 The 2017 amendment of this act was based on the recommendations of the Commission on Storage of High-Radioactive Waste Materials, which consulted on the fundamental issues related to the search procedure from 2014 to 2016 and consisted of 33 members representing different parts of society, including scientists, public groups and the Federal Parliament and Federal Council (Bundestag and Bundesrat).
 It provides for a participative, science based, transparent, self-critical and learning procedure for identifying the site offering the best possible safety for one million years.

-Starting from a ‘blank map’ of Germany without preferring or excluding certain regions from the outset, potential sites will be identified following the selection criteria laid down in the Site Selection Act.
+Starting from a ‘blank map’ of Germany without preferring or excluding certain regions, potential sites will be identified following the selection criteria laid down in the Site Selection Act.
 In a three stage procedure, the geological conditions at the potential sites will be explored in detail and compared based on repeated preliminary safety analyses, thereby narrowing down the number of site candidates until the site can be determined in the final stage.
+A first interim report listing subareas that are suitable in principle for geological disposal has been published in September 2020.

 2.8.
 RESEARCH AND DEVELOPMENT